abhiyana/beaconcha-in-indexer/README.md

 4. Build and run the project using Cargo.

 5. The Beacon Chain Indexer will start processing slots.
-You can access the calculated participation rate by making a GET request to the `/network/participation_rate` endpoint.
+You can access the calculated participation rate by making a GET request to the `/network/participation_rate` endpoint. (curl http://127.0.0.1:8000/network/participation_rate
+)

 ## Project Structure